+Add the Grand Palace to your list of ‘what to do in Brussels in a day trip’ list, it is amazing to see.
 Next on the quick tour of Brussels is Grand Place.
 It is the central square with lovely guild houses, the town hall, the Bread House, the chocolate museum and much more.
 The shops are all around the Grand Place area for a bit of shopping.

 If you are in Brussels during Christmas there will be the Brussels Christmas Market at St Katherine Place, just cross over Boulevard Anspach.